polyaxon/polyaxon/docs/templates/installation/introduction.md

  * install polyaxon cli
  * turn off polyaxon

+We created a [small interactive app](https://install.polyaxon.com) to help you navigate the most important options to install Polyaxon.

 If you find any problems during the installation process, please [contact us](mailto:contact@polyaxon.com).